A lot of you have been asking, so here’s a little more about how I craft a klepto-collaborative poem.

 a flashlight in after-dark woods.

 I’ll post some more examples soon.
-I hope you’ll happen upon words and phrases worth klepto-ing and “collaborate” with some writers and poets whose visions wake you up and make you want to play about with artifacts of the worlds they’ve created.
+I hope you’ll happen upon words & phrases worth klepto-ing and “collaborate” with some artists–writers, poets, songwriters–whose visions wake you up & make you want to play about with artifacts of the worlds they’ve created.

 Please share your klepto-collaborative poems with me, if you’re so inclined.
 I’d really, really love that ~